PanwarJayant/Brick-Breaker/README.md

 ### By Jayant Panwar

-This game was created as part of my assignment of the course _Design and Analysis of Software System_
+This game was created using python3 and without any curses libraries like pygame or turtle.

 ## Controls